Skip to content

 (Required) Basic settings: hive_config.xml

-hive_config.xml is a file that contains essential configuration values necessary for the SDK to function and is included in the app build.
-To use the SDK, you need to enter the AppID generated in the Hive console and the IdP you will use in this file.
+hive_config.xml is a file that contains the necessary configuration values for the SDK to function and is included in the app build.
+To use the SDK, you need to enter the AppID created in the Hive console and the IdP you will use in this file.
 The SDK includes hive_config.xml in the app build at the time of initialization.

-As with SDK installation, the configuration method for hive_config.xml may vary depending on the development engine (Unity, Unreal Engine, etc.) and OS (Android, iOS).
-For example, when developing an app with the Unity engine, you can generate hive_config.xml using the Unity Inspector without directly entering the configuration values in hive_config.xml, whereas in a Native environment, you need to manually create this file and enter the values directly into it.
+As with SDK installation, the configuration method for hive_config.xml may vary depending on the development engine (such as Unity, Unreal Engine) and OS (Android, iOS).
+For example, when developing an app with the Unity engine, you can generate hive_config.xml using the Unity Hive Config Editor without directly entering the configuration values in hive_config.xml, whereas in a Native environment, you need to manually create this file and enter the values directly into it.

 (Optional) Market-specific settings